RandomityGuy/MBHaxe/macos-dist/README.txt

 If you get error saying that the app is "damaged," please remove the quarantine flag.

-sudo xattr -r -d com.apple.quarantine "MarbleBlast Platinum.app"
+sudo xattr -r -d com.apple.quarantine "MarbleBlast Ultra.app"